Sparse Automatic Differentiation for Complex Networks of Differential-Algebraic Equations Using Abstract Elementary Algebra: Mathematical Formulation of Sparse Automatic Differentiation

-In most of the cases, the model developer needs to provide Jacobian in addition to model equations.
-For most engineering problems the governing equations are sparsely coupled.
-That means only a small fraction of Jacobian entries will be nonzero.
-There is a number of different algorithms for solving linear systems that take advantage of the system sparsity to speed up computations \cite{li05, davis2010}.
-To use those algorithms, however, one also needs to provide the \emph{sparsity pattern}.
-Developing an efficient way for computing the sparsity pattern of the Jacobian matrix is the key enabling technology for solving large-scale nonlinear systems, ordinary differential equations, differential-algebraic equations, and optimization problems.
-Since all of the information required to compute Jacobian is contained within model equations, the computation of the Jacobian and its sparsity pattern can be fully automated.
+For most engineering problems, the governing equations are sparsely coupled.
+Thus, only a small fraction of the entries of the Jacobian will be nonzero.
+There are a number of different algorithms for solving linear systems that take advantage of the system sparsity to speed up computations \cite{li05,davis2010}.
+To use those algorithms, however, one also needs to find the \textit{sparsity pattern}.